Skip to Content Skip to Navigation

 All medical procedures carry risks, which will be thoroughly explained to you in the context of your individual health and treatment goals.

 CO2 laser resurfacing is a powerful dermatology grade technology that has been around in various incarnations for decades.
-Improvements in delivery of CO2 energy have drastically improved the safety profile of CO2 resurfacing, resulting in less risk of complication, and shorter, more palatable downtimes, without sacrificing results.
+Improvements in delivery of CO2 energy have improved the safety profile of CO2 resurfacing, resulting in potentially less risk of complication, and shorter, more palatable downtimes, without sacrificing results.

 Who is Co2 laser treatments most suitable for?